Seminars & Conversations

 V.I.
 Creole: Exploring the Relationship Between Language, Culture, and Freedom in the U.S. Virgin Islands

 This panel discussion explores the importance of Virgin Islands Creole in the history, identity, politics, and culture of the people of the United States Virgin Islands.
-Specifically, the panel traces conceptions of belonging, the evolution of language, and the process by which Virgin Islanders use language to negotiate the territory's relationship to the United States of America and the wider Caribbean.
+Panel participants are Dr. Gilbert Sprauve, Dr. Clement White, and Mr. Biko McMillan.

 Small Islands in the Anthropocene: Environmental Justice and the Arts in the U.S. Virgin Islands